george-hawkins/boto-experiments/README.md

 Determining how much a render job is going to cost isn't trivial.

 The `g4dn.xlarge` instances, that I'm currently using, have an Nvidia T4 GPU.
-Nvidia produce data center specific GPUs, like the T4, that are hard to compare with the retail GPUs that you find in desktops or laptops - because the benchmark sites typically have zero or very poor coverage for data center GPUs.
+Nvidia produce data center specific GPUs, like the T4, that are hard to compare with the retail GPUs that you find in desktops or laptops because the benchmark sites typically have zero or very poor coverage for data center GPUs.

 It turns out that a T4 has about 80% the performance of an RTX 2060 desktop GPU or about 40% the performance of an RTX 3090.

 If you know how your graphics card compares to the RTX 2060 (e.g. see the PassMark graphics card [benchmarks page](https://www.videocardbenchmark.net/GPU_mega_page.html)) and how long it takes your graphics card to render a frame of your animation then you can work from there to a guesstimate for how long it'll take a single T4 GPU to render a frame.

-Then you can work out the total time to render your animation on a `g4dn.xlarge` image and then check the current spot prices for `g4dn.xlarge` images in your region:
+Then you can work out the total time to render your animation on a `g4dn.xlarge` instance and then check the current spot prices for `g4dn.xlarge` images in your region:

 ```
 $ aws ec2 describe-spot-price-history --start-time=$(date +%s) --product-descriptions='Linux/UNIX' --instance-types g4dn.xlarge